Nominations now open for RECOGNISE 2026

 Read more about Potential Buyer for Historic Micklegate Church

-Free Will Offer Treasurer Events for 2026
+Free Will Offer Events for 2026

 Following the 2025 Free Will Offer Roadshows, this year's events are designed to help treasurers, incumbents, churchwardens, and PCC members have clearer, more confident conversations about Free Will Offer in their parish.